-- Person(s) or positions of person(s) responsible for inspection; - Schedules for conducting inspections, including tentative schedules during irregular stormwater runoff discharges (see Part 5.3); and - Specific items to be covered by the inspection, including schedules for specific outfalls.
+- a.
+Person(s) or positions of person(s) responsible for inspections; - b.
+Schedules for conducting inspections, including tentative schedules during irregular stormwater runoff discharges (see Part 3.3); and - c.
+Specific items to be covered by the inspection, including schedules for specific outfalls.

-If you are invoking the exception for inactive and unstaffed sites relating to routine facility inspections, you must include in your SWP3 the information to support this claim as required by Part 5.3 and Part 7.2.1.3.
+If you are invoking the exception for inactive and unstaffed sites relating to routine facility inspections, you must include in your SWP3 the information to support this claim as required by Part 3.3 and Part 4.2.1.3.